Public Information

 Sally Smith

-Public Information Specialist
+Public Information Official

 Sally Smith graduated from Arkansas State University in 1993.
 She brings to the department 25 years of experience in marketing productions, with an emphasis in radio, television and print media.
 Sally is very familiar with the operations of the department; her husband, Captain B.J.
-Smith recently retired from JPD as their Administrative Captain.
+Smith, recently retired from JPD as their Administrative Captain.